 For Community Development Block Grant (CDBG) the City will partner with agencies in the Public Service category to fund low/moderate income assistance.
 Each agency has additional community funds so CDBG is not the sole source of funding.
-With the Emergency Solutions Grant the City will require contracting agencies to provide matching resources as stipulated by federal guidelines.
-In addition, the City provides funds for demolition of dangerous structures.
+With the Emergency Solutions Grant, the City will require contracting agencies to provide matching resources as stipulated by federal guidelines.